BitD-Philly/bitd-philly.github.io/all_collections/_npcs/lord_scurlock.md

 ---
 # required
 # This data in this header is used to reference this character across the entire website.
-name: Lord Scurlock
+full-name: Lord Scurlock
-id: lord-scurlock
+w-id: lord-scurlock
+faction-type:   underworld
 last_updated: 17 Dec 2023

 #optional
 alias:
+prefers-alias:
 pronouns:       He/Him
 status:         missing/presumed dead
 affiliations:   Remnants of the Calamity,
 excerpt:        A dangerous vampire with powerful connections.
 Ancient and immutable.
 picture:        # contact site admin (Parker or Vinnie) to set up a picture.

 ---

 # Appearance
 Scurlock was a dark, handsome man of noble descent.